Selena Gomez: 2020–2023: Rare, Revelación, and Only Murders in the Building

-Gomez won the Satellite Award for Best Actress – Television Series Musical or Comedy, while nominated for the Critics' Choice Television Award, the Golden Globe Award for Best Actress in a Comedy Series, and two times for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
-She won two times the People's Choice Award for Comedy TV Star of the Year.
-At the 74th Primetime Emmy Awards, she was nominated as a producer for Outstanding Comedy Series, marking only the third time a Latina has ever been among the producing nominees for comedy series in the awards' history.
-Several journalists expressed disappointment over her failure to receive an Emmy nomination for Outstanding Lead Actress in a Comedy Series.
-Her co-stars, Steve Martin and Martin Short released a statement saying, "We’re a little dismayed that Selena didn’t get nominated because she’s so crucial to the trio, to the show.
-She kind of balances us."

-In 2022, Gomez reprised the voice role of Mavis, and also served as an executive producer, for the fourth and final installment in the Hotel Transylvania franchise, Hotel Transylvania: Transformania.
-In response to the rising cases of the SARS-CoV-2 Delta variant in the United States, Sony Pictures cancelled the film's theatrical plans.
-The film was released on Amazon Prime Video in January 2022 to mixed reviews.
+Gomez reprised the voice role of Mavis, and also served as an executive producer, for the fourth and final installment in the Hotel Transylvania franchise, Hotel Transylvania: Transformania (2022).
+The film was released on Amazon Prime Video in January to mixed reviews.
 Gomez was nominated as executive producer for a Children's and Family Emmy Award.
 She collaborated with British band Coldplay on "Let Somebody Go", released as a single in February.
-For her work as featured artist on Coldplay's ninth studio album, Music of the Spheres, she was nominated for Album of the Year at the 65th Annual Grammy Awards.
+For her work as a featured artist on Coldplay's ninth studio album, Music of the Spheres, she was nominated for Album of the Year at the 65th Annual Grammy Awards.
 In May, Gomez hosted an episode of the NBC late-night sketch comedy Saturday Night Live.
 She later made a cameo appearance on the show in December.
-In August, Gomez featured in a remix of Rema's song, "Calm Down".
-The song was an international success, peaking at number three on the Billboard Global 200.
-The remix peaked at number fifteen in the U.S., and reached number three in Canada.
+In July, Gomez executive produced the ViX+ docuseries Mi Vecino, El Cartel.

+In August, Gomez was featured on the remix of Nigerian artist Rema's song, "Calm Down".
+An international success, it peaked at number three on the Billboard Global 200.
+The single became Gomez's ninth top-ten in the US, peaking at number three; and her second number-one in Canada, spending nine weeks atop the Canadian Hot 100.
+It topped the Global Excl.
+US, Pop Airplay, and Radio Songs charts for two, five, and 10 weeks, respectively, becoming Gomez's first leader on the former two.
+"Calm Down" became the highest- and longest-charting African artist-led song on the Hot 100; the longest-running number-one of all time on the Billboard US Afrobeats Songs chart, with 58 weeks at the summit; and the longest-charting song in the top 10 and overall on the Pop Airplay chart, with 45 and 71 weeks respectively.
+Billboard called it "Afrobeats' biggest crossover hit while Variety described it as the "song of two summers".
+At the 2023 MTV Video Music Awards, the song was nominated for Song of the Year, and won Best Afrobeats; while it won Top Afrobeats Song at the 2023 Billboard Music Awards.
+It became the first African artist-led track to reach 1 billion streams on Spotify and 1 billion on-demand streams in the US; its music video became the most-viewed Afrobeats song on YouTube.
+According to the International Federation of the Phonographic Industry (IFPI), "Calm Down" was the second best-selling song of 2023 globally.
+Billboard named it Gomez's biggest Hot 100 hit.